 “Anyone with the legal right to fish can basically just drop their gear wherever they need to, but to a certain degree, fixed nets are set up in specific places.
 But what about when someone is fishing for octopus, for example?
 They drop octopus pots attached to a bamboo rod that sticks out of the water with a triangular flag on top that tells people something is there.
 It’s difficult to avoid equipment like that.
 Japan has a high population, so there is a lot of equipment in the water and more fishing boats than you might find in other countries.”

-One benefit of Groke’s SA system is that it can be used by larger vessels to detect and identify the vast number of fishing boats and their gear in the waters around Japan.
+One benefit of Groke’s situational awareness system is that it can be used by larger vessels to detect and identify the vast number of fishing boats and their gear in the waters around Japan.

 Some issues still need to be resolved, Professor Shimizu notes.
 Cameras must be able to distinguish between vessel running lights and sunlight reflected in the water.
 In addition, the light from buildings in heavily urbanized areas like Tokyo can reflect off the water’s surface and potentially confuse systems.